 Number of divorces fall while the cost increases

 January is notoriously known as the month when family lawyers become busy following Christmas chaos and arguments.
 Figures from the Office for National Statistics (ONS) however show that the overall rates of divorce are continuing to fall.
-Sarah Pennicott, Family Lawyer, reviews the reasons why this may be, and also discusses why the cost of a divorce is on the rise.
+Sam Miles, Family Partner, reviews the reasons why this may be, and also discusses why the cost of a divorce is on the rise.

 What is the cost of divorce?